Briefing

 1–2 weeksWe scope the document job, deployment environment, data boundary, and review requirements.
 You confirm fit before any commitment.

 The pilot is for teams that want AI help on documents they cannot casually upload.
-Bring one workflow, the data boundary it must respect, and the review process it must fit.
+Bring one workflow, the boundary it must respect, and the review process it has to fit.

 We scope the document job, deployment environment, data boundary, and review requirements.
 You confirm fit before any commitment.

-Define the documents, specialist behavior, reviewer route, and acceptance criteria for useful source-backed outputs.
+Define the documents, workspace behavior, reviewer route, and acceptance criteria for useful source-backed outputs.

 We ship hardware pre-loaded with adapterOS, install it in your environment, and configure the workspace for the selected document job.

-You run the workflow.
-We verify that answers cite the right materials, the outputs are useful, and reviewers receive the context they need.
+Your team runs the workflow.
+We verify that answers cite the right materials, outputs are useful, and reviewers receive the context they need.

-Commercial engagements begin with a fixed-scope pilot.
-Pricing depends on workflow scope, facility constraints, support requirements, and the hardware profile required for the deployment.
+Commercial engagements begin with a fixed-scope pilot — not a per-token subscription.
+Price depends on the workflow, facility constraints, support needs, and hardware profile, and it is agreed before deployment.

 A pilot should end with a useful workflow and a reviewer-readable trail, not just a demo transcript.
-The output below is the public shape of what we validate with the customer.
+This is the public shape of what we validate with the customer.

 The configured workflow, local model path, policy checks, source review, and record generation run on hardware in your environment.